david-allan-jones/dotfiles/README.md

-# About

-This repo contains personal configuration and rc files for my development environment.
+This repo contains personal configuration and rc files for my development environment as well as software installation scripts for things I regularly use.

 To set up the development environment using this repository, simply navigate to this repo's root directory and run the below command.

-### Linux

 ```bash
 git clone <this-repo>